M17-Project/gr-m17/README.md

 - **TrustZone Support**: Hardware-enforced isolation
 - **Secure Memory**: Protected key storage

+## Legal Disclaimer

+**IMPORTANT: Encryption of radio amateur signals is illegal in many countries.**

+**User Responsibility:**
+- Users are entirely responsible for compliance with local laws and regulations
+- Check your local regulations before using encryption features
+- Some countries prohibit encryption of amateur radio communications or civilian usage
+- Penalties may apply for non-compliance with local laws

+**Regulatory Considerations:**
+- Amateur radio regulations vary significantly by country
+- Encryption restrictions may apply to amateur radio bands
+- Commercial use of encrypted amateur radio may be prohibited
+- Export restrictions may apply to cryptographic software

+**Recommendation:**
+Always consult with your local amateur radio regulatory authority before using encryption features on amateur radio frequencies.

 ### Advanced Security
 - **Rate Limiting**: Brute force protection
 - **Replay Protection**: Anti-replay mechanisms